Rome

 The Minoans lived on the island of Crete 3,000-3,500 years ago.
 They were the first civilization in Europe and were social and political ancestors of the Greeks.

-The carved Hammurabi Code on these stone blocks constituted the first codified law in Europe.
+The Hammurabi Code carved into these stone blocks constituted the first codified law in Europe.

 Every Mediterranean city and country we visited had fortifications that have survived since ancient times.
 But Rhodes went berserk.